SysKitTeam/docs-point/governance-and-automation/automated-workflows/minimum-number-of-owners-admin.md

     * **Perform no Action**; task remains active, and owners can continue to resolve them
     * **Reassign Task**; when selected, you can define who will get the task - **Manager of the Reviewer**, **Syskit Point Administrators**, or **custom recipients**; this option is selected by default, and the tasks are reassigned to Manager of Reviewer; you must define a fallback user in case there is no manager of the reviewer
       * You can **select the Also add as a workspace member checkbox (7)** there if you want to add this user as a workspace member; selecting this adds the selected user(s) as members to the workspace(s) with the policy assigned in case they are not already members
+        * This option is useful for situations where the reviewer's manager does not have access to the workspace; by providing membership access, the manager can gather more information on the workspace and make an informed decision on the best way to resolve the vulnerability.
     * **Automatically Archive**; if selected, **Syskit Point will archive Microsoft Teams/Groups** where owners don't resolve the task within 15 workdays
     * **Automatically Delete**; if selected, **Syskit Point will delete Microsoft Teams/Groups** where owners don't resolve the task within 15 workdays
   * **Click the checkbox to allow owners to accept risk for the policy (8)**; the accept risk action excludes this policy from the Security & Compliance check for a specified time period